|How to Answer a Complaint||

 |Lockouts / Other Illegal Actions||Vermont has laws that protect tenants (renters) from illegal actions by landlords.
 Your landlord cannot shut off (disconnect) your utilities - water, heat, electricity.
 Your landlord cannot lock you out.
 Your landlord cannot remove your belongings, in most cases.|

 A counterclaim is a lawsuit brought by the defendant against a plaintiff in an existing lawsuit.
 These instructions and forms will help you decide whether you can or should file counterclaims against your landlord, and how to do that.

 Reach Up is a program run by the State of Vermont's Department for Children and Families (DCF).
 You have to have a child or children to get Reach Up.
 You can be single parent or a couple.
 You can get money, child care help, health insurance, and help finding a job.
 This section of our website explains Vermont's Reach Up program.

-This page explains the process to apply for a court order for Relief from Abuse.
+This page explains the process to apply to the court for a Relief from Abuse Order in Vermont.

 |Rights Against Debt Collectors||